 Equal Employment Opportunity Plan

 Diversity brings great value to our students, employees, and the people of North Carolina.
 Every year, EOC builds a plan that shows the composition of Carolina’s workforce and that establishes the path the institution will follow to help meet the University’s commitment to an inclusive, welcoming, and diverse work environment.
-Access a copy of the state and federal plans from March 2015-February 2016.
+Access a copy of the current State and Federal plans.